 We loved the three foot long horn used by Grannie Nell to call the family and neighbors to a corn shuckin’, funeral, or warn of the revenuers approach.
 The reassembled doctor’s office, was a shack with two chairs, a cot, and old medicine bottles on the shelves, a peek into the past that held fascinating stories.

 I have enjoyed several novels about this area and I’m intrigued by the folklore, traveling preachers, gritty people and their way of life.
-When you compare their daily lives to ours it seems like it should be a century ago, but it’s not.
+When you compare their daily lives to ours it seems like it should be centuries ago, but it’s not.
 In fact one of the most touching stories from the museum is about a man who cared for his bed-ridden wife for fourteen years.
 This man sat by his wife’s bedside and whittled.
 He created some whimsical figures as well as many intricate designs.
 The display of whittling also included a picture of the small cabin where they lived without electricity or running water in the hills not far from the museum.
 As a young man he had been miner and done various other jobs but he had no formal education.
 The dedication of the husband to his wife was touching but to realize this was not a scenario from bygone years but a relatively modern story, she died in 2001, it was astounding to us.

 Every item had its history included with the display.
 We could have spent hours just in this one building but there was so much more to see.
 To name a few that come to mind, the one room school house with books on the desks, a church complete with hymnals, the loom shack had a very large loom, a saw mill, grist mill, Mark Twain’s log cabin.
 The barn was a huge building filled with farm tools, many we couldn’t even figure out their use.
 The general store was intact and a post office had an old wanted poster, there were two very small jail cells.
-The size was explained by the note that read prisoners were held here overnight and were hung in the morning, after a speedy trial, they didn’t need large cells.
+The size was explained by the note that read after a speedy trial, prisoners were held here overnight and were hung in the morning, they didn’t need large cells.
 There were ducks, peacocks, chickens, roosters, cows, horses, and a small buffalo in residence.

-In October the museum has a Fall Homecoming with the rural community coming alive to show life in the early 1800’s.
+In October the museum has a living history, Fall Homecoming with the rural community coming alive to show life in the early 1800’s.
 We’d love to return sometime to see all the activity, I think it is a bucket list item.

 Old School House – Note the Outhouse to the Side

 Zoe waited in the motorhome parked next to a grassy yard.
 When we returned to the motorhome she got out for a few minutes but there were some goats in the yard and she didn’t want anything to do with those goats.
-If she is unsure about something she won’t even look at it, she holds her head real funny and her eyes roll to the corners.
+If she was unsure about something she won’t even look at it, she holds her head real funny and her eyes roll to the corners.
 We couldn’t get her to look through the fence at those goats for anything.
 She wasn’t sure what they were but she wasn’t taking any chances.

 While walking Zoe in the RV park we met a couple of boys on bikes, they were probably about ten years old.
-They stopped to see Zoe and in a typical southern drawl , asked “What kin a daaaaaawg is that?”, “She’s a poodle”, “Does she biiiiiiiite” We found them delightful and they used the same Southern expression we hear when traveling, ‘that’s a POOdle!!!, ain’t never seen a POOdle that big”.
+They stopped to see Zoe and in a typical southern drawl asked, “What kin a daaaaaawg is that?”, “She’s a poodle”, “Does she biiiiiiiite” We found them delightful and they used the same Southern expression we hear when traveling, ‘that’s a POOdle!!!, ain’t never seen a POOdle that big”.

 We stayed on the back roads while we worked our way to Nashville.
 Most of the people represented in the museum lived within five miles of the museum.
 I can see how Grannie Nell needed the horn to contact family.
 There are plenty of hills and thick forest.
 Walking from place to place must have been difficult.

 One thing you can’t miss on the back roads is the number of churches in the small communities.
 There must be a Baptist church every half mile.
 Which makes me wonder, can’t these Baptists get along?
 Or is there a church for each family?
 We love the message boards, ‘Prayer, your best wireless connection’.
 ‘People, like fish, would be better off if they kept their mouths shut’ ‘Be a fisherman, you bring them in , God will clean them’.
-You gotta love it, I can’t make this stuff up!